 Throughout the shooting of the series, Paul, the sound engineer Ad Roest, and the rest of the team worked on improving the quality of the sound.
 At the beginning of the series, people had to be told to speak loud in order to be heard, and recorded properly.
 Through the trial and error of trying different types of microphones, and distances of recording, they could more easily record the actors by the end.

 The movie of the century

 After the success of Floris, he makes the comedy movie Business is Business.
 Then the massive Dutch box-office love story hit Turkish Delight.
-It gets nominated for an Academy Award for best foreign-language film and receives a Golden Calf award for being the best film of the century in Holland.
+Which gets nominated for an Academy Award in the best foreign-language film category, and receives a Golden Calf award for being the best film of the century in Holland.